Hi-Media/reST-test/doc/Chap3-RESTAPIResources-initializeHostedPaymentPage.rst

   ==============================  ===========  =======  ========  ===============================================================================
   orderid                         AN           32       M         Unique order id
   ------------------------------  -----------  -------  --------  -------------------------------------------------------------------------------
   :term:`operation`               AN           32       M         Transaction type.

                                                                   Indicates how you want to process the payment.
                                                                   The default transaction type is set in the Merchant Interface (Default payment procedure in the Integration section).
                                                                   A transaction type sent along with the transaction will overwrite the default payment procedure.

-  \                                                               - **Sale** indicates transaction is sent for authorization, and if approved, is automatically submitted for :term:`capture`.
+                                                                  - **Sale** indicates transaction is sent for authorization, and if approved, is automatically submitted for :term:`capture`.
-  \                                                               - **:term:`Authorization`** indicates this transaction is sent for authorization only.
+                                                                  - :term:`Authorization` indicates this transaction is sent for authorization only.
 The transaction will not be sent for settlement until the transaction is submitted for :term:`capture` manually by the Merchant.
   ------------------------------  -----------  -------  --------  -------------------------------------------------------------------------------
   :term:`eci`                     N            1                  Electronic Commerce Indicator (ECI).

                                                                   The ECI indicates the security level at which the payment information is processed between the cardholder and merchant.

                                                                   Possible values:

                                                                   1 = MO/TO (Card Not Present)

                                                                   7 = E-commerce with :term:`SSL`/TLS Encryption

                                                                   A default ECI value can be set in the preferences page.
 An ECI value sent along in the transaction will overwrite the default ECI value.
 Refer to the appendices — "Electronic Commerce Indicator” — on “GatewayAPI” documentation to get further information.
   ------------------------------  -----------  -------  --------  -------------------------------------------------------------------------------
   authentication_indicator        N            1                  Indicates if the :term:`3-D Secure` authentication should be performed for this transaction.
 Can be used to overrule the merchant level configuration.